masumah · zahra

 keeping pace with engineering

-Engineering at Pilotly had roughly 3x’d their output by leaning into AI tooling.
-Our design-to-engineering pipeline carried structural debt: documentation lagged the product, handoff was static annotated screens, and the codebase wasn’t built around a design system.
+At the same time, our design-to-engineering pipeline carried structural debt: documentation lagged the product, handoff was static annotated screens, and the codebase wasn’t built around a design system.
+The entire handoff process took more effort and still led to questions during development.

 In Q1 2026, we set a design OKR: